Propositional union closed team logics: Axiomatizations

-In this subsection, we axiomatize the sublogic \PIncz of \PInc.
+In this subsection, we axiomatize the sublogic \PIncz of \PInc, by introducing a sound and complete system of natural deduction.
+Recall that \PIncz contains inclusion atoms of primitive form $\mathsf{x}\subseteq\mathsf{a}$ with $x_i\in \{\top,\bot\}$ only.
 The system of \PInc will be introduced in the next subsection as an extension of the one for \PIncz.
-Recall that the inclusion atoms in \PIncz are of primitive form $\mathsf{x}\subseteq\mathsf{a}$ with $x_i\in \{\top,\bot\}$ only.
+The proof of the completeness theorem for the system of \PIncz applies essentially the same argument (via normal form) as that in the previous subsection for \PU.
+Since the normal form of \PIncz (given in \Cref{nf-pinc-picnst}(\ref{nf-pinc-picnst-1})) is more complex, the proofs in this subsection will involve more steps.
+Let us start, again, by presenting the deduction system.